Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/custom-jigsaw.md

 You can select how many pieces the jigsaw puzzle will have (20-320) as well as if the image will appear on the board too, as a guide.

+!!!tip "Shuffling pieces or Checking if Solved"
+    If you right-click on the game box, you will see 2 content menu options: `Check` and `Shuffle`. `Check` will check if you have completed the puzzle. `Shuffle` will take all game pieces and shuffle them around the board.

 <center>![Jigsaw](/img/custom-jigsaw/final.png)</center>

 ---